 Shetland Heat Energy and Power Limited

 Shetland Heat Energy and Power Limited (SHEAP), is a wholly owned subsidiary of the Trust, set up to operate the Lerwick District Heating Scheme.
-It is overseen by a Board of three Directors.
+It is overseen by a Board of five Directors.
 SHEAP has over 1,200 customers receiving heat.
 For more information go to www.sheap-ltd.co.uk

 SCT Renewables Ltd

 SCT Renewables Limited is a 100% owned subsidiary of the Trust and has one director.
 It holds the Trust’s investment in Viking Energy Shetland LLP (VES LLP) which is investigating a wind farm project in central Shetland, in partnership with a subsidiary of SSE plc.
 The Trust has approved an investment to date of £9.72m.
 VES LLP is a limited liability partnership, rather than a limited company, and is overseen by an independent Board of Directors.
 It is 90% owned by the Trust, the remaining 10% being owned by Viking Wind Limited.
 Further information is available from the project’s website, www.vikingenergy.co.uk

 C.T.
 Shetland (T.M.)
 Limited

 C.T.
 Shetland (T.M.)
 Limited does not trade and has one director.
 The purpose of the company is to register and own certification trademarks, for example, the knitwear trademark known as the Shetland Lady.

 Decisions about Investments

 When the Trustees make decisions about investing the Trust’s capital, the law requires them to seek appropriate advice and act as reasonably prudently as commercial investors would.
 An investor is concerned with various criteria when investing money; these include rate of return (dividends / income / rent / interest earned), capital growth, and just how safe the money is.